JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 3. **Community events**: Long running extremely high XP actions with absurdly high cooldowns.

 ##### **14. Is there prestiging?**
 Yes!
-Once you have all 99s you can "Start a Legacy", whereby you specialize, pick perks, and begin the game again (whilst keeping your pet).
+Once you have all 99s you can "Start a Legacy", whereby you specialize, pick perks, and begin the game again (whilst keeping your pets).

 I haven't done this yet, as I'm enjoying my fully complete game!

 ##### **15. How does the house storage work?**
 Your house can contain generic bags and specialised boxes.
-Preparing these can be a little tricky, you need to drag one of your equipped bags / boxes into a house space.
+Preparing these can be a little tricky, you need to long press one of your equipped bags / boxes then tap a house space.
 You can then equip another bag / box.

 Once your house has storage, you can tap a bag / box to view the items within.
 From there, the items can be dragged between storage areas.